andrebergvind/big-tech-financial-analysis/README.md

 ***Apple***

 Apple demonstrates the strongest overall financial position among the companies analysed.
 The company has maintained the highest average revenue throughout the years while also holding the largest market capitalization since 2018.
-This reflects strong investor confidence, brand dominance, and consistent consumer demand.
+These metrics reflect strong investor confidence, brand dominance, and consistent consumer demand.

 From a profitability perspective, Apple’s ROE significantly outperforms competitors, indicating exceptional efficiency in generating shareholder returns.
 However, the company also presents the highest D/E ratio, suggesting that leverage and aggressive capital structure strategies contribute to these returns.

+At the same time, the company's current ratio falls in at 0.9 which highlights an uncrtainty for how the company could be solvent enough to pay off all debts if product demand would rapidly decrease.
-While this increases financial risk slightly, Apple’s profitability and cash generation capabilities appear sufficient to support it.
+While this certainly increases financial risk, Apple’s profitability and cash generation capabilities appear sufficient at this point to support it.

-Their revenue growth has remained relatively stable over the analysed period, although growth rates from 2022 slowed compared to previous year.
-Additionally, EPS growth remained positive in 2022, indicating resilience despite broader macroeconomic uncertainty.
+As showcased on the dashboard, Apple's revenue growth has remained relatively stable over the analysed period, although growth rates from 2022 slowed compared to previous year.
+At the same time, EPS growth remained positive in 2022, indicating a decrease in shareholder equity.

 From an investment perspective, Apple represents a relatively lower risk and long-term stability investment with strong profitability and shareholder value creation.
 However, future growth potential could be more moderate the coming years compared to faster growing technology competitors.